bvirk/myArduinoBasics/README.md

     #include "binary.h"

-tre include libraries.
-Cross referensed by links:
+Naming the tre include libraries links residing in Sketchbook and cross referensed in there back to Sketchbook root.

 - quote_inlude
 - gcc_include